 The structure of this document supports these purposes by addressing each of the five components of maintenance and facility management in three areas: developing, implementing, and sustaining.
 In addition, where general facility management topics cross one or more of the five mandatory components, these topics are addressed in this Overview section rather than repeatedly in each category.
-Other pertinent topics and best practices are combined in a section of the publication entitled Additional Considerations.
 Finally, specific tools and resources are provided as appendices following the narrative documentation.